vanhp/myblog/Business-onlyblog/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: home-buz
-title: Main
+title: Business Blog
+category: Business
 ---

-## Welcome to my Blog about technical and business